-I have reviewed Natural Diversity Data Base maps and files regarding the area delineated on the map you provided for the proposed East Woodstock new telecommunication facility at 445 Prospect Street in Woodstock, Connecticut.
-I have determined that the proposed activities will not impact any known extant population of Federal or State Endangered, Threatened or Special Concern Species that may occur in the vicinity of this project site.
+I have reviewed Natural Diversity Data Base maps and files regarding the area delineated on the map you provided for the proposed telecommunications facility, 16 Bell Rd., Ext., Cornwall, CT.
+According to our information there are no extant populations of Federal or State Endangered, Threatened or Special Concern Species that occur on this property.

 Natural Diversity Data Base information includes all information regarding critical biological resources available to us at the time of the request.
-This information is a compilation of data collected over the years by the Department's Natural History Survey and cooperating units of DEP, private conservation groups and the scientific community.
+This information is a compilation of data collected over the years by the Department of Environmental Protection's Natural History Survey and cooperating units of DEP, private conservation groups and the scientific community.
 This information is not necessarily the result of comprehensive or site-specific field investigations.
 Consultations with the Data Base should not be substitutes for on-site surveys required for environmental assessments.
 Current research projects and new contributors continue to identify additional populations of species and locations of habitats of concern, as well as, enhance existing data.
 Such new information is incorporated into the Data Base as it becomes available.

-Please contact me if you have further questions at 424-3592.
+Please contact me if you have further questions at (860) 424-3592.
 Thank you for consulting the Natural Diversity Data Base.
 Also be advised that this is a preliminary review and not a final determination.
 A more detailed review may be conducted as part of any subsequent environmental permit applications submitted to DEP for the proposed site.